yzhautouskay/Wan2.2/README.md

 # Ensure torch >= 2.4.0
 # If the installation of `flash_attn` fails, try installing the other packages first and install `flash_attn` last
 pip install -r requirements.txt
+# If you want to use CosyVoice to synthesize speech for Speech-to-Video Generation, please install requirements_s2v.txt additionally
+pip install -r requirements_s2v.txt
 ```